ebolat/emre.me/_posts/2019-08-18-hash-tables.md

 ## Hash Function ##
 The mapping between an *item* and the *slot* where that item belongs in the hash table is called the **hash function**.
 The hash function will take any item in the collection and return an integer in the range of slot names, between **`0`** and **`length-1`**.

-When you are writing a hash function your main goal is that all the hashes would be distributed uniformly.
+When you are writing a hash function your main goal is that all the hashes would be distributed *uniformly*.
 To ensure this uniform distribution, our first strategy will be **remainder method**, which simply takes an item and divides it by the table size, returning the remainder as its *hash value*.

 Assume that we have a hash table with the size **13**, and the set of integer items **99**, **17**, **54**, **26**, **75**, **31**, and **50**.